 Clive Copeland, Head of Participation at the Angling Trust has been coordinating its successful Get Fishing campaign for 5 years, during which time over 70,000 people have taken part in events across England.
 Clive said “We know that angling has proven benefits for fitness, and the new Active Lives Survey results are a boost to our belief that angling, no longer regarded as a sedentary sport, is a great way to take part in activity regardless of age, gender or background.
 Fishing enables more people from more diverse backgrounds and incomes to be active, better connected with the environment and to benefit from improved physical and mental health, and wellbeing.”

 The news comes shortly after the release of “Angling for Good” a new National Angling Strategy for 2019 – 24, which has been launched to encourage wider participation in angling by focusing on new audiences and the health and well-being benefits that the sport can bring.

 The strategy was written to specifically get more people fishing by switching attention to new audiences and by really celebrating the health benefits of going fishing.
-It aims to bring increases in females, young people and black, Asian and minority ethnic communities taking part in angling.
+It aims to bring increases in females, young people and black, Asian and ethnically diverse communities taking part in angling.

 The strategy would also like to see an increasing economic impact by angling – especially in rural and coastal communities partly by bringing revenue to fishing clubs, fisheries and businesses.